Yoshyn/IsPwned/README.md

 # Not working !

-To be honnest, I do my best but i'm clearly not a JS developer, so maybe this extension will not work due to dummy code.
+I do my best a JS developer, so maybe this extension will not work for you.
+In this case please, drop me an issue !

 This has been tested with Firefox 57 and should work on newer versions.
 This should also be possible to make it work on Chrome without a lot of change.

-If you have issue(s), please leave a ticket or contribute !
+If you have any issue(s), please leave a ticket or contribute !

 # Contributing